1. Purpose of policy

 10.2 The Returning Officer will oversee the electronic counting of the votes.

-10.3 Each candidate in a ballot will be entitled to appoint a scrutineer to liaise with the Returning Officer to confirm the integrity of the vote counting process.
+10.3 Each candidate in a Council election will be entitled to appoint a scrutineer to liaise with the Returning Officer to confirm the integrity of the vote counting process.

 10.4 The Returning Officer will manually add any postal votes to the final count in the presence of the nominated scrutineers.

-10.5 The result of the ballot in an election must be ascertained by the Returning Officer as soon as practicable after the date and time for the return of voting papers in the election.
+10.5 The result of the Council election must be ascertained by the Returning Officer as soon as practicable after the date and time for the return of voting papers in the election.

 10.6 Following the electronic counting of votes, a report will be generated through the software package and a copy filed for auditing purposes.
 A summary of any postal votes added to the final count will be appended to the Report.